Information For Bar Exam Applicants

 b.
 Payment by certified check or money order for the fee is due at time the character questionnaire is submitted (date of submission corresponds to the postmark)

-Payment and the character questionnaire must be submitted according to the fee schedule below.
-The one page application form and the one page Authorization and Release form do not need to be uploaded by the same date.
-However, your application WILL NOT be acknowledged until the one page application form and the one page Authorization and Release form are uploaded.
+Payment and the character questionnaire must BOTH be submitted according to the fee schedule below.
 Once you submit your on-line character questionnaire, an “Upload” button will appear on the lower right hand side of your User Home Page.
-It is strongly recommended that you upload these items as soon as possible.
+Supplemental documentation can then be uploaded.

 If paying other than with a credit card, the applicant must include a non-refundable cashier's check or money order to the Non-credit Card Payment Form (available under the “Exam Forms” tab on the website).
 The cashier's check or money order is to be made payable to the Secretary, Board of Bar Examiners.
 Personal checks or cash are not accepted.
 Fees received without the necessary documents attached will be returned as incomplete and not considered received for filing at that time.
 Documents received with an incorrect fee attached will be returned as incomplete and not considered received for filing at that time.